legoman27/Printed_SideSkirt/README.md

 ### Lower Skirt corners
-- For the front corners, install the M5 nut for the rubber feet before mounting.
-Inserting the nut after installing the motors is not possible.
+- For the front corners, install the captive M5 nut for the rubber feet before mounting to the frame.
+Inserting the nut after attaching to the frame is not possible due to clearance with the steppers.

 ### DIN Rail mounts